 It’s also worth noting that some game genres i.e., MOBAs, MMOs, and strategy games are missing in console game stores.
 The master race also stand out for offering a better indie scene and endless selection for mods.

-While there’s no significant gap between PC and console game releases nowadays except for some perfectly timed exclusive titles, PCs dominate the most critical factor when playing video games – which is the game selection.
+While there’s no significant gap between computer and console game releases nowadays except for some perfectly timed exclusive titles, desktops dominate the most critical factor when playing video games – which is the game selection.
 Some console games may never find their way to Esports arenas, but nothing beats the master race in regards to game selection.

 There’s also a significant number of certain games accessible to PC gamers long before they are accessible to console gamers.
 These gamers are usually the first to get certain games.
 The most notable examples being “Minecraft” and “PlayerUnknown’s Battlegrounds”.

 Computers also benefits from modifications made by tech-savvy gamers.
 Many aspects of PC games can be enhanced i.e., graphics and content.
 Popular games like GTA V are great examples of games that have enjoyed unmatched “modders” attention.